 The History Boys

 Alan Bennett’s 2004 play may feel eerily familiar: after all, it is about students revising for important exams.
 But the playwright is famous for illuminating grand themes through his seemingly ordinary characters, and The History Boys is no exception.
 The play is set in a northern school in the 1980s, where the students are preparing for tough Oxbridge applications.
-And as they and their teachers squabble about appropriate methods of education, what they are really discussing is the value of truth, knowledge, and — of course — history itself.
+And as they and their teachers squabble about appropriate methods of education, what they are really discussing is the value of truth, knowledge and — of course — history itself.

 What is history?
 Teacher Mrs Lintott treats the subject as a series of dates and facts.
 But the boys find this boring and straightforward.
 They prefer to debate questions such as whether the past repeats itself.
-And their lives often act as a metaphor for the subject they study.
+And their lives often act as a metaphor for the subjects they study.
 For example, the paths the boys take after leaving school can be traced back to their time in the sixth form.

 ‘Evil’ king laid to rest 530 years after death